ahmedMshaban/server-time-API/README.md

 1- Clone the repository from GitHub. https://github.com/ahmedMshaban/server-time-API 2- Open a terminal and navigate to the root folder of the project.
 3- Run the command `npm install`.
-4- After the installation is complete, run the command `npm run dev` to start both the server and the frotend.
+4- After the installation is complete, run the command `npm run dev` to start both the server and the frontend.

 ## Code Dependencies